pcricardo/angular4-2017/Notes-Module-11-Routing.md

 ### Styling Active Router Links
 - Angular has the directive to setup the active link - `routerLinkActive`
-- routerLinkActive will add the bootstrap class tho the HTML element if the link matches with the route
+- routerLinkActive will add a class (for example bootstrap class) to the HTML element if the link matches with the route
 - By default angular wil seach if the url contains the path, so it is possible to have more than one link/menu active.
 - To fix, there is another directive '[routerLinkActiveOptions]' that can fix it.